 As noted, Cozi isn’t specifically a co-parenting app.
 If you need more features than Cozi has to offer, here are a few other possibilities.

-This is one of the first-ever apps for co-parenting.
-Depending on your situation, some of its features could be a huge help.
-For example, the “Tone Meter” follows along as you write to your ex and points out “emotionally charged phrases” that you might not be aware you’re using.
-It also lets you store and/or share family info and financial records.
+For example, Our Family Wizard's “Tone Meter” follows along as you write to your ex and points out “emotionally charged phrases” that you might not be aware you’re using.
+It also lets you store and/or share contact info for family members, doctors the school, coaches and other contacts that co-parents may need.
+Screenshot and share receipts within the app.

-Our Family Wizard also keeps track of how you spend time and money, with a monthly overview of the number of messages you sent or received, how much money you spent (or were reimbursed for spending), and how much time the kids spent with each parent.
+Our Family Wizard produces a monthly overview of the number of messages you sent or received, how much money you spent (or were reimbursed for spending), and how much time the kids spent with each parent.

 The free and paid versions both have shared calendar, a personal journal and a messaging function.
 The paid version has additional features, like file storage and unlimited downloading of the journal and your conversations.
 These functions can be important when it comes to meditation or court appearances.